xut806/AC215_ByteBites/README.md

 - You should be able to access the web app at http://<YOUR INGRESS IP>.sslip.io.

 #### Manual Scaling Up and Scaling Down
+We added two separate plays in the `deploy-k8s-cluster.yml` playbook to enable manualing scaling our deployment up and down in order to handle increased or decreased load.
 - After deploying as the above, i.e. without running the `deploy-k8s-cluster.yml` playbook with `scale-up` or `scale-down` arguments, we use a default of 1 replica:
   ![image](./screenshots/kubernetes_without_scaling.png)
 - When running the `deploy-k8s-cluster.yml` playbook again with `scale-up` argument,
   ```
   ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --tags scale-up
   ```
-  we scale up to 5 replicas:
+  The [Scale Up the Deployment] play will run, and we scale up to 5 replicas:
   ![image](./screenshots/kubernetes_scaled_up.png)
 - When running the `deploy-k8s-cluster.yml` playbook again with `scale-down` argument,
   ```
   ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --tags scale-down
   ```
-  we scale down again to 1 replica:
+  The [Scale Down the Deployment] play will run, and we scale down again to 1 replica:
   ![image](./screenshots/kubernetes_scaled_down.png)